MohammedAliBaaqail/RazerSnapTap/README.md

 # RazerSnapTap
-Razer Snap Tap for all keyboards using autohutkey
+Razer Snap Tap script for all keyboards using autohutkey